Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Model

 \section{Model}

-Due to the limited number of burst detections in each cycle, we use a phase-folding method to model the periodic behaviour of FRBs.
-The phase of each burst is calculated using the equation
+The number of burst detections in each cycle is limited, and we therefore used a phase-folding method to model the periodic behaviour of FRBs.
+The phase of each burst was calculated using the equation

 where $t$ represents the time of the observation, $t_{\text{ref}}$ is the reference time for the reference phase $\phi_{\text{ref}}$, $P$ is the period of cyclic activity window, and \textit{mod} refers to a remainder operation that ensures all phases fall within the range of a single cycle.